-COP29 in Baku in November 2024 completed the rulebook for Article 6, clarifying that a host country can authorise either a CA for use towards an NDC of another country or another international mitigation purpose (such as CORSIA), or a mitigation contribution for other purposes (such as voluntary markets).
-Only a handful of countries currently have an accounting mechanism for issuing CAs, and it is likely to be several years before most 'Paris-ready' national accounting systems are operational.
-It is therefore unlikely that any significant volume of carbon credits backed by CAs will be issued before the end of 2025.
+Only a handful of countries currently have an accounting mechanism for issuing CAs, and it is likely to be 2-3 years before most 'Paris-ready' national accounting systems are operational.
+It is therefore unlikely that any significant volume of carbon credits backed by CAs will be issued before 2023-24.